SamyAttia/dataviz-project-Happiness-Factors-proposal/README.md

 * Interactive Map: Highlighting geographic trends and happiness scores across all countries.
 * Side Panels: Displaying the top and bottom 5 countries with detailed factor breakdowns.
 * Scatter Plots: Offering deeper insights into factor relationships.

-## Milestones

-* Week 9: Implemented interactive side panels for the top and bottom 5 happiest countries, including country flags and hover-based details.
-* Week 10: Added a world map to visualize happiness scores and ranks for all 146 countries.
-* Week 11: Introduced scatter plots to explore correlations between happiness factors.
-* Week 12: Developed donut charts in side panels for factor-specific breakdowns.
-* Week 13: Integrated an interactive legend to filter countries by happiness score ranges.
-* Week 14: Finalized design, conducted usability testing, and polished the user interface.

 ## Interactive Features